open-source-labs/dbSpy/README.md

 4. **Modify:** Modify a databases's schema

-5. **Blueprint:** Create a new database from scratch using entity relationship diagrams
+5. **Build Database:** Create a new database from scratch using entity relationship diagrams

 6. **Query Generator:** Generate an executable SQL query with every modification to your schema